 On the count of three I want you to inhale deeply and then exhale through a widely parted lip and arch your chest up to the sky.
 One, two, three.”

 Using a friendly but professional tone will make your client much more likely to allow themselves to be vulnerable in front of your camera.

 For too long boudoir has had a bad rap from creepy photographers who used the genre to lure in models and want the models to pose nude or semi-nude for their own pleasure.

 It is up to us to continue to break down these preconceived ideas through respect for our clients.
 This means making sure they’re comfortable during the shoots.

 Following the steps above will surely show your clients that you honor their body, time and energy.
-And it will lead to more positive testimonials and inevitably growth to your portrait business.
+And it will lead to more positive testimonials and inevitably growth to your boudoir photography business.